 - Hang from the loop and let the herbs dry for 2-4 weeks till they are crumbly

 When the herbs are fully dried you will want to separate what you want to save from the stalks they are hanging from.
-I always save them in an air tight container of some kind which is most likely a Ball Jar or a spice jar.
-If using for tea I make sure they are stored in an air tight container as well.
+I always save them in an air-tight container of some kind which is most likely a Ball Jar or a spice jar.
+If used for tea I make sure they are stored in an air-tight container as well.

 Any herbs with high water content you will want to avoid in this process.
-These are best done on a rack with good air flow or using a dehydrator at a low temp.
-The reason being is that the bundling can make it so the lack of air flow creates mold.
+These are best done on a rack with good airflow or a dehydrator at a low temperature.
+The reason being is that the bundling can make it so the lack of airflow creates mold.
 It is best to harvest herbs for drying on warm days and before bundling make sure they are dry.
-If herbs were recently rained on allow them to dry on your counter for a day before placing in a bundle.
+If herbs were recently rained on allow them to dry on your counter for a day before placing them in a bundle.

 I will also grind certain herbs if I am saving them for my spice drawer.
 You can do this with a mortar and pestle or with a food processor.
 Just make sure your herbs are FULLY Dry when you store them so they do not mold.

 That is it!
 Like I said it is VERY simple and nearly anyone can do it.
 It looks lovely in your home and it smells just as amazing as well.
 Enjoy saving and making your own spices and teas for the colder months of the year.

 You can see me do this on my Instagram through this IGTV post if you are curious to see me doing it first hand.
 I also show how to make your own Sage Smudge stick as well if you are curious.